flexiblepower/fpai-documentation/FPAI/RAI.md

 *Table 2: The attributes of the ResourceMessage class*

 ### Controlspace Registration
-As soon as an appliance becomes available to an energy app (a term that is used interchangeably with â€œSmart Grid Applicationâ€� from Figure 1), it will send a `ControlSpaceRegistration` message.
+As soon as an appliance becomes available to an energy app (a term that is used interchangeably with Smart Grid Application from Figure 1), it will send a `ControlSpaceRegistration` message.
 This message is used to inform the energy app about the capabilities of the appliance.

 Each of the ControlSpace categories introduced in Table 1 will have its own registration class that is derived from this one.
 Attributes about specific capabilities are added in the derived messages and are defined in the next chapters.